cimug-org/CIMTool/README.md

 ## Installation & Setup

   For instructions on installation and setup of **CIMTool** see [CIMTool Installation & Setup](https://cimtool.ucaiug.io/getting-started/).

 ## Getting Help

   For usage questions, profiling advice, and general discussion, see [SUPPORT.md](SUPPORT.md), which describes where to ask and what to expect.

 ## Security

   Please do not report security vulnerabilities in public issues.
 See [SECURITY.md](SECURITY.md) for how to report them privately.

+## Contributing

+  We welcome contributions.
+Before you do though first read our [CONTRIBUTING](CONTRIBUTING.md) page for guidance.
+Therein is described our GitHub workflow and branching model, branching conventions, commit conventions, and how contributions are reviewed.
+See also the [CODE OF CONDUCT](CODE_OF_CONDUCT.md) and [GOVERNANCE](GOVERNANCE.md).

+## Code of Conduct

+  This repository operates under a Code of Conduct.
+See [CODE OF CONDUCT](CODE_OF_CONDUCT.md) page for details.

 ## License